<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 While it is possible to lay down additional gunite-sprayed concrete while existing concrete surfaces are curing, it will extend the total cure time.

-For this reason, most gunite pool builders will still try to complete the gunite application process quickly, so as to avoid an extended period of curing.
+For this reason, most gunite swimming pool builders will still try to complete the gunite application process quickly, so as to avoid an extended period of curing.
 Bad weather conditions can interfere with the curing process as well, and gunite pool surfaces may often develop small cracks regardless of the nozzleman’s skill.

 The visible surface of a cured gunite swimming pool is typically covered in plaster or tile, or some other “finished” material, to create a more consistently even surface texture and color.